SignalK/specification/gitbook-docs/security.md

 {
   "requestId": "1234-45653-343454",
   "state": "COMPLETED",
-  "result": 401,
+  "result": 401
 }
 ```

-### Providing authorization to the server in subsequent requests
+### Providing Authorization to the Server in Subsequent Requests

-#### Web based clients
+#### Web Based Clients

 Web based clients should be sure to include the cookie set in the authentication response in all subsequent requests.

-To logout, a web based client should send an HTTP PUT request to `/signalk/v1/auth/logout`.
+To logout, a web based client should send an HTTP PUT request to `/signalk/«version»/auth/logout`.

 #### WebSockets Clients